rackslab/Slurm-web/doc/architecture.rst

    Global software architecture

 The web dashboard is accessible to users through a web brower.
-This dashboard is based on 2 files:
+This dashboard is built with RequireJS, jQuery and Handlebars.

-* an HTML file with the main menu and references to external dependencies like Javascript libraries, CSS files, and so on.
-* a main Javascript script.

 The HTML file only contains a few empty elements.
-The content of these elements is entirely controlled by the JS script.
-This script makes the browser download additional data through the API.
+The content of these elements is entirely controlled by the JS scripts.
+These scripts makes the browser download additional data through the API.

+Please refer to :doc:`how to contribute or add a page </contribute>` section for more informations about how is built the dashboard.

+The configuration files of the dashboard are supplied by a tiny WSGI Flask app.
+This one sends files from the directory ``/etc/slurm-web/dashboard/`` to the dashboard.

+Please refer to :doc:`installation guide </installation>` section to know how to configure the dashboard.

 The backend REST API actually get all live data from Slurm workload manager through PySLURM, a Python library and a binding of Slurm libraries.
 These